 Pre-lockdown, while plenty of forward thinking professionals and startups were coming to this realisation, many established companies were floundering — assuming way too much work needed to be done by in-house permanent employees.
 Then the pandemic hit, and businesses were forced to become more agile, reducing permanent headcount while adopting virtual and remote operating models.
 What they are discovering through this process, is that reducing permanent headcount and getting more done through portfolio professionals is faster, more efficient, gives access to better talent from around the world, reduces the fixed cost base and gives them greater strategic flexibility — and so the portfolio career revolution has begun to take shape, fast.

 Given this momentum, professionals are realising in increasing numbers that a portfolio career is not only possible, it is preferable.
-Portfolio careers help you earn more on a global basis, give you more flexibility and autonomy, plus reduce income risk through diversification.
+Portfolio careers help you earn more from clients globally, give you more flexibility and autonomy, plus reduce income risk through diversification.

 So you may be asking yourself, what does this mean for my career?
 I recently discussed this with headhunter and talent director Luke Rodwell, executive career mentor Julia Poncar and hospitality recruitment specialist Lucy Warman.
 All of us have teenage kids too, and worry about what advice to give them.
 Below is what we concluded.